alefanalytics/alefanalytics.github.io/_posts/2021-01-15-expertise_1_hybrid_modelling.markdown

 img: asset_classes_dark_bkgrd
 description:
   -
-    title: "Large spectrum of single and multi-factor models for all asset classes, both in risk-neutral and real world, covering:"
+    title: "Large spectrum of single and multi-factor models for all asset classes, and of pricing methods:"
     subitems:
+    - title: Closed-form formulas.
-    - title: Model calibration.
+    - title: Monte-Carlo.
-    - title: Risk factor diffusion.
+    - title: American Monte-Carlo.
-    - title: Instrument pricing.
+    - title: PDE, etc.
+  -
+    title: "Hybrid modelling, under:"
+    subitems:
+    - title: The risk-neutral measure for hybrid exotics or XVA.
+    - title: The real-world measure for risk and capital computation.
 ---